 Pro Tip: As someone who worked in food manufacturing for over a decade, I take food safety seriously.
 After much research I learned that low moisture cheeses such as string cheese are (relatively) safe to eat unrefrigerated for up to a week.

 For dinner, I planned about 700 calories per day.
 All of my dinners were dehydrated meals that just required boiling water.
-My favorite brand was Camp Chow, which is based in Minnesota.
+My favorite store-bought brand was Camp Chow, which is based in Minnesota.
 Look for dehydrated meals that sound comforting to you.
 After a long day of hiking you will be craving a comforting meal.

 Every day I planned for about 600 calories of snacks.
 I prepackaged a ziploc bag for each day with a mix of snacks and electrolyte powder that met my calorie goal so I knew I needed to eat what was in the bag.